code16/sharp/docs/guide/reordering-instances.md

 }
 ```

-And that's it, the list now presents a "Reorder" button, and your code will be called when needed.
+And that’s it, the list now presents a "Reorder" button, and your code will be called when needed.

 ## Handle exceptions